NietoCurcio/Ristorante-Confusion/README.md

 The flow of a component, the Life Cycle when the component gets updated within its state is like this:

-State update -> re-render Component, return or render method -> useEffect, parse the effect dependencies, state.touched.firstName has changed, useCallback notice that and update validate reference, so run effect (validate and state.firstName also changed) -> inside validate, update errors state -> re-render Component -> useEffect doest not run, since validate hasn't changed its reference and state.firstName is still the same.
+State update -> re-render Component, return or render method -> useEffect, parse the effect dependencies, state.touched.firstName has changed, useCallback notice that and update validate reference, so run effect (validate and state.firstName also changed) -> inside validate, update errors state -> re-render Component -> useEffect does not run, since validate hasn't changed its reference and state.firstName is still the same.

 We get the following flow: stateUpdate -> re-render -> useEffect -> stateUpdate -> re-render.